Golf Ball Vintage: A History of Design and Value

 The late 20th century saw the advent of synthetic materials in golf ball manufacturing.
 These materials, such as Surlyn and ionomer, offered several advantages over natural rubber, including greater durability, improved resistance to weather conditions, and a wider range of performance characteristics.

-See also Tiger Woods Signed Golf Ball: A Collectors Dream
+See also Tiger Woods Signed Ball: A Collectors Dream

 The Multi-Layer Ball